-As urbanization is accelerating all over the world, buildings have been described as a hidden culprit, responsible for 20% to 40% of global energy consumption and more than 30% of global Greenhouse Gas (GHG) emissions.
+As urbanization is accelerating all over the world, buildings have been described as a hidden culprit, responsible for more than 35% of global final energy use and nearly 40% of energy-related CO2 emissions (c.f.
+Global status report 2017 coordinated by United Nations Environment Programme).